patrickkabwe/go-validator/README.md

 # Go Validator

-Go Validator is a simple package for validating email addresses, URLs, IP addresses, and empty fields in Go.
+Go Validator is a simple package for validating structs, email addresses, URLs, IP addresses, and empty fields in Go.
 It also provides a way to validate struct fields using struct tags.

 ## Installation